 Traders who had shorted the stock, or betted that the price of those stocks would fall, were forced to buy it to avoid taking considerable losses on their short positions.
 This created a frenzy to buy more stock, and drive prices even higher.
 But experts expect a market correction after trades lose momentum or a bear market, which is a more severe form of correction.

 Traders generally consider it a bear market when prices fall by 20% or more.
 Again, this can either occur within a specific asset, an industry or market-wide.
-The Dow Jones and S&P 500 dipped into bear market territory in February and March 2020.
-But both have successfully moved into a bull market since August 2020, where the price of assets continue to rise over time.
+As an example, the Dow Jones and S&P 500 dipped into bear market territory in February and March 2020.
+But both moved successfully into a bull market after August 2020, where the price of assets continued to rise over time.

 What Is a Recession?